The Sale of Ashdown Forest

 In the 1980s Ashdown Forest came within a whisker of being broken up and sold off piecemeal to private investors, with potentially devastating consequences for the preservation of its cherished landscape and continued public access.

-In 1987 the Lord of the Manor, the 10th Earl De La Warr, announced that he had decided to sell Ashdown Forest.
-He offered first refusal to East Sussex County Council, but the council was only able to pay a fraction of the asking price.
-The council's predicament triggered an urgent campaign, led by the Friends of Ashdown Forest, to raise the required funds that would ensure the purchase of the Forest by the council sale and keep it in public ownership for posterity.
+In 1987 the Lord of the Manor of Duddleswell, the 10th Earl De La Warr, announced that he had decided to sell the freehold of Ashdown Forest.
+He offered first refusal to East Sussex County Council, but the council was unable to meet the asking price, thus triggering an urgent campaign, led by the Friends of Ashdown Forest, to raise the funds required to ensure the purchase of the Forest by the council and preserve it in public ownership for posterity.